seanthegeek/seanthegeek.github.io/_posts/2024-11-23-how-to-verify-your-jekyll-site-on-bluesky.md

 Place the content given by Bluesky at the bottom of this file.
 Save the file and push your changes.
 Then click the "Verify Text File" button on Bluesky.

-> You can add verification strings from multiple AT Protocol servers to the same file, one per line.
-{: .prompt-tip}

 Your Bluesky username will now be your domain name or subdomain.